 - Claims and encounter information

 - Premium payment

 In most cases, healthcare providers will be Covered Entities if they file electronically with Medicare.
-However, some private or small medical practices – or rural medical services – might not qualify as Covered Entities.
+However, some private or small medical practices – particularly those that bill patients directly – might not qualify as Covered Entities.
 If your organization is in any doubt whether it qualifies as a Covered Entity, HHS has produced an interactive Decision Tool with helpful explanations at the end of the document.

 How Does HIPAA Apply to Business Associates, Partial Entities, and Hybrid Entities?